timerstime/SDG4DA/README.md

 This is the source code for paper "Reinforced Training Data Selection for Domain Adaptation".

-The readers are welcome to star/fork this repository and use it to train your own model, reproduce our experiment, and follow our future work.
+The readers are welcome to star/fork this repository and use it to train your own model, modify our experiments.
 Please kindly cite our paper:

 ```
 @inproceedings{liu2019reinforced,